 Many people would immediately jump into a conclusion that hardware damage is probably causing the speaker to not work but it turned out that this is not always the case.
 Other speaker or headphone problems on the iPhone like no sound are software-related.
 Symptoms like popping noises, random stops, very low sound, and audio that is cutting out are also among other pertinent issues that can be tagged in either categories — software or hardware-related.

 Now, before we proceed with our troubleshooting, if you have other concerns with your new iPhone SE, drop by our troubleshooting page for we have already published some guides and tutorials.
 You may also contact us by completing our iPhone issues questionnaire.
 This is a free consultation servicer we offer and all we need is information about the problem.
 So please give us that so that we can help you better.

-Possible causes of speaker problems on the iPhone SE
+Possible causes of speaker no sound problems on the iPhone SE

 As mentioned earlier, there can only be two possible reasons as to why your iPhone SE speaker stops working.
 It can be some software malfunction or hardware damage.
 Symptoms such as popping noises and random stops on the speaker audio are usually tied to faulty hardware components.
 However there are also other cases where the software is to blame.
 One possible culprit is a corrupt app or content affecting the iPhone’s audio function.
 Problems like this are isolated to an application and are likely to get fixed once the app issue has been resolved.